 print the volume of the reservoir at specified temperature targets.

-Note that if DYNELEV is set to ON in the control file (w2_con.npt or w2_con.csv), the port slection in this file is ignored and DYNELEV will control the centerline of the withdrawal.
+Note that if DYNELEV is set to ON in the control file (w2_con.npt or w2_con.csv), the port selection in this file is ignored and DYNELEV will control the centerline of the withdrawal.

 SELECTC=’ ON’

-The input file is shown below for ‘ON’ and is named: ‘w2_selective.npt’.
+The input file is shown below for ‘ON’, named ‘w2_selective.npt’.
 A discussion of each line from the input file is included in the next sections.
 Note that there are 3 sections: (1) adjust an existing structure to meet a temperature target, (2) use 2 structures to blend water to meet a temperature target and (3) how to print out temperature volumes in reservoir at specified temperatures.
 These are all independent – hence, the first and second sections act independently, not together.